|Lectures:||Wednesday + Thursday, 14:00 - 16:00, online (details will be announced in due course)|

 This is a 9-credit-point core lecture ("Stammvorlesung").
 There will be two lectures and one exercise session per week.
 We will hand out exercises every week.
 Teams of three are allowed provided that everyone understands all solutions.
 Admission to the exam is secured with 50% of the points.
 There will be optional practical exercises with bonus points to make up for missed points.

-The course material (slides, handout, supplement) will be uploaded to our Moodle.
+All further dates and the course material (slides, handout, supplement) will be announced and uploaded to our Moodle.